The traditional fishing town of Brixham is tucked away in the green hills of South Devon, along the spectacular...

 Dartmouth is less than three miles from Stoke Fleming by car, making this historic harbour town a natural place to visit for sightseeing, shopping or dining.
 As well as a host of individual shops and galleries, there are also supermarkets (a Sainsbury and Lidl at the top of Dartmouth and an M&S food and Co-op in the centre) for taking care of groceries and other practical matters.

 In the other direction along the A379, the pretty market town of Kingsbridge is just over 12 miles away.
 Between Stoke Fleming and Kingsbridge are some charming coastal and rural villages such as Torcross and Stokenham, as well as the beaches of Start Bay.
 Find out more about this quintessential South Devon village in our comprehensive guide to Stoke Fleming…

 Stoke Fleming’s location on the South West Coast Path, around four-to-five miles from Dartmouth on foot and less than a mile down to Blackpool Sands, makes it a popular spot for walkers to take a break.
-Thankfully, there are a few great places to grab a bite and rest your weary legs in the village.
+Thankfully, there are a few great places to grab a bite and rest your weary legs in the village…

+Less than a mile on foot and a three-minute drive from Stoke Fleming, you’ll come to tranquil bay that is Blackpool Sands, one of South Devon’s most loved beaches.
 This unspoilt cove of fine shingle is home to a Venus Café and Takeaway.
 It’s time to shed any preconceptions you have about beachside shacks and diners – the food here is freshly prepared, mostly locally sourced and often organic.
-From mussels or lobster to mouthwatering steaks, there are meaty, seafood-based and vegetarian options a-plenty.
+From mussels or lobster to mouthwatering steaks, there are meaty, seafood-based and vegetarian options a-plenty!